Geology of India: Tectonic evolution

 Early Paleozoic rocks are found in the Himalayas and consist of southerly derived sediments eroded from the crystalline craton and deposited on the Indian platform.

 In the Late Paleozoic, Permo-Carboniferous glaciations left extensive glacio-fluvial deposits across central India, in new basins created by sag/normal faulting.
 These tillites and glacially derived sediments are designated the Gondwanas series.
 The sediments are overlain by rocks resulting from a Permian marine transgression (270 Ma (ICS 2004)).

 The late Paleozoic coincided with the deformation and drift of the Gondwana supercontinent.
 To this drift, the uplift of the Vindhyan sediments and the deposition of northern peripheral sediments in the Himalayan Sea, can be attributed.

 During the Jurassic, as Pangea began to rift apart, large grabens formed in central India filling with Upper Jurassic and Lower Cretaceous sandstones and conglomerates.

 By the Late Cretaceous India had separated from Australia and Africa and was moving northward towards Asia.
 At this time, prior to the Deccan eruptions, uplift in southern India resulted in sedimentation in the adjacent nascent Indian Ocean.
 Exposures of these rocks occur along the south Indian coast at Pondicherry and in Tamil Nadu.

 At the close of the Mesozoic one of the greatest volcanic eruptions in earth's history occurred, the Deccan lava flows.
 Covering more than 500000 km2 area, these mark the final break from Gondwana.

 In the early Tertiary, the first phase of the Himalayan orogeny, the Karakoram phase occurred.
 The Himalayan orogeny has continued to the present day.

 Greater India

-Greater India or the Greater India Basin means the Indian Plate plus a postulated northern extension which was squashed out of easy recognizability in the Indian–Asia collision.
+Greater India or the Greater India Basin means the Indian Plate plus a postulated northern extension which either subducted under Eurasia or pressed against (or drag) Eurasia's ancient volcanic mountains farther north.
+As a result, the crust of this formerly coastal region shortened under compression and thickened to become what is today the Tibetan Plateau.
 The term was used before plate tectonic theory, but the term has seen increased usage since the 1970s.

-The Indian plate and the Eurasian Plate have converged up to 3600 km ± 35 km.
+The Indian Plate and the Eurasian Plate have converged up to 3600 km ± 35 km.
 The upper crustal shortening is documented from the geological record of Asia and the Himalaya as up to approximately 2350 km less.
 Much of the lost area was pushed under Asia to form the Tibetan highland.